 Patients with mild addictions or patients who have progressed through more advanced levels of treatment are a good fit for the outpatient treatment program.
 In this program, patients participate in the healing activities like exercise, mindfulness, counseling and classes but only when they are on campus for 10 to 20 hours throughout the week.

 Many patients in Selma, Alabama, who are seeking rehabilitation centers will think about local options.
-Other patients will consider national treatment facilities like The Recovery Village, which have a positive reputation in the recovery community throughout the country.
+Other patients will consider national treatment facilities, which have a positive reputation in the recovery community throughout the country.
 With the most experienced addiction specialists on staff, these national treatment centers are committed to your recovery.

 Selma Drug & Alcohol Detox Centers

 If you’re misusing substances like alcohol, benzodiazepines or opiates every day, your body will become physically dependent.
 At this point, there is a physical component to getting sober which may mean dangerous (or at least uncomfortable) withdrawal symptoms.
 This process is called detoxification.
 At a detox center, you have medical assistance through this process, which makes it a little more bearable.

 The only negative thing about the detox center, however, is that they don’t offer any treatment programs.
 Detox is important, but if it is not followed up with a treatment program, relapse is likely.